Research

 Screen Media Use, Parent-Child Interaction, and Child Development

-We delve into a series of distinct studies aimed at exploring the intricate connections between children’s and parents’ screen usage, the developmental outcomes in children, and the dynamics of child-parent interaction.
+We are conducting a series of studies examining the connections between children’s and parents’ screen media use, children’s developmental outcomes, and the dynamics of parent-child interaction.

 Related Publications: